Ship shared truckload with Flock Freight for a more sustainable supply chain.

 Dr. Bronner’s, a San Diego, California-based soap and sanitizer manufacturer, is an excellent example of a business that has leveraged sustainable practices in uncertain times.
 The B Corp adheres to good practices — like fair trade and environmentalism — and publishes its most recent breakthroughs in its annual All-One! report.
 During coronavirus, Dr. Bronner’s has been deemed “essential” and has kept working to meet demand.
 The need for its products is so high that the company has grown year over year by more than 30%.

 With large quantities of goods to produce, Dr. Bronner’s supply chain has been working overtime.
 The company sources 80% of its supplies — including organic oils — from countries like Sri Lanka, Ghana, India, Samoa and Palestine.
-Even though imports travel extremely long distances, schlepping them around on trucks poses more environmental risks than shipping them overseas.
+Even though imports travel extremely long distances, schlepping them around on trucks creates a larger climate impact than shipping them overseas.
 (Ocean transit is the most environmentally responsible way to ship freight.)

 Dr. Bronner’s has been using Flock Freight’s shared truckload service for inbound shipments, receiving truckload (TL)-quality service for a fraction of the price.
-What’s more, the shipments that Dr. Bronner’s has moved with Flock Freight’s shared truckload solution since May 2020 (the beginning of their partnership) have resulted in 24% fewer transportation-related emissions than if they’d moved via less-than truckload (LTL) service.
+What’s more, the shipments that Dr. Bronner’s has moved with Flock Freight’s shared truckload solution since May 2020 (the beginning of their partnership) have resulted in a 24% emissions reduction compared to if they’d moved via less-than truckload (LTL) service.
 With shared truckload shipping, Flock Freight is helping the soap maker achieve supply chain sustainability in an unpredictable freight landscape.

 Seventh Generation explores alternative trucking solutions